michaelwreed/repo_man/README.md

-# repo_man
-test repository
-some text from the bash shell
+"\n and here's some text from the command line"
-\n even more text!